robmonie/ember-spikes/README.md

 # Ember Tools

-Contains a very alpha and incomplete validation framework and form wizard view with validation integration using the twitter bootstrap css and html format for layout.
-This has been ported from a small application that was developed in coffeescript so the javascript has been converted automatically at this stage.
-I'll tidy this up over time.
+A few reusable ember.js components which at this stage comprises of a very alpha and incomplete validation framework and form wizard view with validation integration using the twitter bootstrap css and html format for layout.

 ##Getting started
 TBC

 ##Demos
 A basic demo can be found in the demo folder.
-This shows a three page form with validation.
+This shows a three page wizard form with validation.

 To run locally, clone the repository locally and build the project following the steps in 'How to build' below.
 The demo requires a local `dist\ember-tools.js` in order to run.
 Once things stabilise a bit more this step will no longer be required.